Accessible to people of all ages and abilities

 Equitably Distributed across Jurisdictions

-The network will serve and link towns and communities in the denser portion of the county including traditionally undeserved communities.
+The network will serve and link towns and communities in the denser portion of the county including traditionally underserved communities.

 Reliable for Transportation